drdv/makefile-doc/README.md

 target2: ## inline doc (ignored if there are top docs as well)
 ```

-I refer to targets / variables as anchors (for docs/sections).
+We refer to targets / variables as anchors (for docs/sections).

 + Docs of anchors start with tokens `##` or `##!` or `##%` (they can be both above an
   anchor or inline).